 Top 9 Things to Do When You Screw Up an Email Marketing Campaign

 The good news?
 Life is not over when one of the 100 things that can go wrong actually does go awry when you press send on your email marketing campaign.
 Follow the list below and watch how your campaign can turn from a mistake into a memorable message in no time.

 1. Take a Positive Approach

 When a serious email marketing snafu happens, your knee-jerk reaction may be to find someone to blame, get mad, or spend the rest of the day locked in your office eating chocolate.
 We feel you!
-We just sent 10,400+ people a personal email written for and addressed directly to a former client of ours named Leah.
+A few years ago, we sent 10,400+ people a personal email written for and addressed directly to a former client of ours named Leah.
 Yah!
 Definitely not what we had planned.

 Our first reaction when we got wind of the email marketing campaign error was to stop breathing.
 And we did for a second.
 The news, which just so happened to be an important announcement about our company’s rebrand, felt like really, really sour lemons.
 But after that second of holding our breath, we shifted our attitude and started laughing, imagining what everyone must be thinking receiving an email addressed to Leah.
 That quickly led to our team brainstorming the ways we could turn the sour lemons into the sweetest batch of lemonade.
 That major shift in attitude united our team and helped us react quickly and positively to what otherwise could have been a major catastrophe for a marketing company.
 The result?
 The highest open and response rate we’ve ever experienced from an email marketing campaign.